7. Multidimensional numeric data at a glance#

 Internally, a matrix is represented using a long flat vector where elements are stored in the row-major[2] order:

-A.size # total number of elements
+A.size # the total number of elements

 ## 12

-A.ravel() # the underlying array
+A.ravel() # the underlying flat array

 ## array([ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12])

-It is the shape slot that is causing the 12 elements to be treated as if they were arranged on a \(3\times 4\) grid, for example in different algebraic computations and during the printing thereof.
-This arrangement can be altered anytime without modifying the underlying array:
+It is the shape slot that is causing the 12 elements to be treated as if they were arranged on a \(3\times 4\) grid, for example in different algebraic operations and during the printing of the matrix.
+This virtual arrangement can be altered anytime without modifying the underlying array:

 A.shape = (4, 3)